How Thick Should A Concrete Slab Be For A Garage? (Answered & Much More)

 Reinforced concrete

 The best types of reinforced concrete are RC20/25 and RC28/35.
-They are made to withstand harsh weather and wear from the human tread.
+They are made to withstand harsh weather and wear from human tread.
 This is the best choice for heavy-duty garages.

 Reinforce Concrete Garage Slab